 Spider leg supports.
 Support beams, often metal, that project from the inside of a building to the outside and make a right angle to form a support leg.
 Their narrow, often unclad, nature makes them look spindly, like spider legs.

 To see more of these architecture terms and features in action, don’t miss Atomic Ranch at Modernism Week!
-Find tickets here to Atomic Ranch: Remodeled Marvels book event here and a house tour with AR and H3K here.

 Can’t make it to Palm Springs?
 No worries!
 Pre-order a copy of our Palm Springs magazine issue here!
+And of course, don’t forget to follow us on Instagram, Facebook, Pinterest and YouTube for more Atomic Ranch articles, house tours, and ideas!